VirtualDOMinic/podcasts/README.md

 # Evidence for my love of podcasts:
 Here's a recent screenshot from my PocketCasts app.
 140 subscriptions and 3,282 played!
 ![](PocketCastsScreenshot.png)

-A bit pixelated despite downscaling, but you get the idea...